MyEtherWallet/knowledge-base-v3/src/content/gas/what-is-gas-ethereum.md

 You are paying for the *computation*, regardless of whether your transaction succeeds or fails.
 Even if it fails, the miners must validate and execute your transaction *(compute)* and therefore you must pay for that computation just like you would pay for a successful transaction.

-You can see your TX fee (`gas limit` * `gas price`) in ETH & USD when you search for your transaction on [etherscan.io](https://etherscan.io/tx/0x9f5080adb96fc251fb87387ec4a1f77506cb59e14ef1d87d3a018a0cd41a9eeb).
+You can see your TX fee (`gas used` * `gas price`) in ETH & USD when you search for your transaction on [etherscan.io](https://etherscan.io/tx/0x9f5080adb96fc251fb87387ec4a1f77506cb59e14ef1d87d3a018a0cd41a9eeb).
 This is not a TX  fee that MyEtherWallet, or any other service provider, receives.
 This fee is paid to miners for mining transactions, putting them into blocks, and securing the blockchain.

 ### Overview